Alexander Dennis Enviro300

 Production of the Enviro300 ceased in 2015 with the introduction of a long-wheelbase Enviro200 MMC.
-More than 1,000 complete buses were produced.

 First generation (2001–2008)

-The TransBus Enviro300 was launched in 2001 by TransBus International, becoming the first member of the Enviro range; with the collapse of TransBus in 2004, successors Alexander Dennis took over production and rebranded the Enviro300 as the Alexander Dennis Enviro300.
-In 2005, a school bus version was launched.
+Developed from the Alexander ALX300 body, the TransBus Enviro300 was launched in 2001 by TransBus International, becoming the first member of the Enviro range; with the collapse of TransBus in 2004, successors Alexander Dennis took over production and rebranded the Enviro300 as the Alexander Dennis Enviro300.
+In early 2005, Alexander Dennis launched a 12.5 m school bus variant, branded as the 'sCOOLbus', capable of seating 60 seatbelted passengers or 54 with the addition of a wheelchair bay in a three-plus-two seating configuration.